webrecorder/specs/README.md

 More Info: https://pywb.readthedocs.io/en/latest/manual/indexing.html#index-formats for more info.

+Starting with WACZ 1.1, it is possible to include a `recordDigest` including the full digest of each WARC record as part of the CDX.

 ### Compressed CDX / "ZipNum"

 The Compressed CDX format uses gzip compression on top of the plain-text CDX, and a secondary index to search the compressed index.
 This allows the CDX index to scale to considerably larger datasets.
 This index format is in use by Internet Archive's Wayback Machine and CommonCrawl.

+Starting with WACZ 1.1, the index entry for each compressed CDX block also includes a `digest` for the block.

 More Info: https://pywb.readthedocs.io/en/latest/manual/indexing.html#zipnum-sharded-index)